 I’ve listed all the actions you need to take so you don’t lose your rankings and visibility in Google.

 As you’re probably aware, Google rolls out changes and tweaks to its algorithms on pretty much a daily basis.
 Some are local, some are technical but every change is designed to refine search results to make them as high quality and relevant as possible.

-In addition to these small daily changes, every once in a while Google rolls out a core algorithm update that causes big > shifts in how some websites rank. > > You’ve heard of Google Panda, Penguin, Hummingbird and others – well, the latest core algorithm update, which rolled out > on 1st August 2018, is all about E-A-T and, for some industries, it’s certainly made its presence felt. > > I’ve put together this guide to bring you up to speed with everything we know so far.
+In addition to these small daily changes, every once in a while Google rolls out a core algorithm update that causes big shifts in how some websites rank.

+You’ve heard of Google Panda, Penguin, Hummingbird and others – well, the core algorithm update, which rolled out on 1st August 2018, was all about E-A-T and it’s certainly made its presence felt.

+I’ve put together this guide to bring you up to speed with everything we know so far.

 E-A-T stands for:

 This is not a new term.
 First leaked in 2008 and published in its latest incarnation in late 2015, Google released a 160-page document detailing its Search Quality Evaluator Guidelines.
 These guidelines (last updated in July 2018) are used by the 10,000-plus ‘raters’ worldwide that Google contracts to assess the quality of its search results.

 Throughout the document, there are references to the most important factors affecting Page Quality Ratings (see section 3.1 below):

 We can see that Expertise, Authoritativeness, Trustworthiness is listed here as an important quality characteristic, which is defined in more detail in section 3.2 of the guidelines:

 Since they were published, these guidelines have been seen as a clear signal that Google wants to deliver search results full of pages created by trusted experts with plenty of recognised authority in their field.

 I’ll be looking at how you can deliver E-A-T in your own websites later in this guide.